 When you’re in the process of figuring out a solid waste management solution for your business, you may come across a certain piece of equipment.
 This is a trash compactor.
-A trash compactor is an ecologically friendly piece of the puzzle when it comes to managing your solid waste.
+A commercial trash compactor is an ecologically friendly piece of the puzzle when it comes to managing your solid waste.

 There are many kinds of trash compactors on the market – sizes, configurations, and designs to fit every need and space requirement.
 The good thing about trash compactors is that they are able to reduce the volume of the waste that is put into them.
 This saves space and allows your trash to take up less room in landfills.
 Because space for trash is finite, reducing the volume of your trash can help create extra room for other trash and allow for landfills to be in operation for a longer time.
 This reduces the number of new landfills that need to be created to accommodate new waste.
 In fact, if every business used a trash compactor as part of their solid waste management plan, the volume of waste in landfills would dramatically decrease.
 Of course, it can also save you money, too!

 A primary goal of any businesses’ solid waste management plan should be to reduce the amount of volume of the waste that they create.
 This not only preserves space in landfills, it also reduces costs.
 Since trash removal services are usually billed based on the number of pickups required, reducing the amount of waste created, cuts down on pickups and your monthly bill.